glanzel/pysx/README.md

   it must be in scope.

-To run a file containing JSX, the `jsx` codec must be registered first which can be done with `from pyjsx import auto_setup`.
+To run a file containing JSX, the `jsx` codec must be registered first which can be done with `import pyjsx.auto_setup`.
 This must occur before importing any other file containing JSX.

 ## Minimal example (using an import hook)